chimay/wheel/README.md

     * circles on tabs, locations on split
     * toruses on tabs, circles on split
 - Batch operations
-- Grep on group files
-- MRU files not found in wheel
-- Search files with locate
-- Yank wheel using TextYankPost event

-As you see, some features go far beyond a buffer manager.
-Why include these ?
-Because once the filtering framework is there, it’s easy to add new functionalities.
-UNIX’s philosophy is respected however, on a module level : each file in `autoload/wheel` deals with a specific kind of problem, and do it well ; the magic is when modules talk together.
+As you see, the group manager is the core, but it goes far beyond that : you need a quick navigation framework to travel in the wheel, and once it is there, it’s easy to add new functionalities.

+UNIX’s philosophy is respected however, on a module level : each file in `autoload/wheel` deals with a specific kind of problem, and do it well ;
+the magic is when modules talk together.

 ## History